nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

-> info **Hint** Prefer applying classes instead of instances when possible.
-It reduces **memory usage** since Nest can easily reuse instances of the same class among your entire module.
+> info **Hint** Prefer applying filters by using classes instead of instances when possible.
+It reduces **memory usage** since Nest can easily reuse instances of the same class across your entire module.

-In the example above, the `HttpExceptionFilter` is applied only to the single `create()` route handler, but it's not the only available way.
-In fact, the exception filters can be method-scoped, controller-scoped, and also global-scoped.
+In the example above, the `HttpExceptionFilter` is applied only to the single `create()` route handler, making it method-scoped.
+Exception filters can be scoped at different levels: method-scoped, controller-scoped, or global-scoped.
+For example, to set up a filter as controller-scoped, you would do the following:

 ```typescript
 @@filename(cats.controller)